mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 ## Adaptive Vs. Responsive: The Spectrum Problem

-My first fully responsive project was building the front-end of what would be a large human resources website.
-Being a novice in the *responsive* craft at the time, I read everything that I could in order to adopt the best possible solution.
+My first fully responsive project, was building the front-end of what would be a large human resources website.
+Being a novice in the responsive craft at the time, I read everything that I could in order to adopt the best possible solution.
 I researched CSS frameworks, fluid grids, and popular screen resolutions.
 Then I came across a strange term, *adaptive design*.

 After some research it was clear that there was some discrepancy within the development community as to what exactly was the difference between the two.
-Ultimately I came to the understanding that *adaptive* design meant a site was to be built for a set predetermined screen resolutions or breakpoints. *Responsive* design, on the other hand, meant the site would cover all possible screen resolutions, with seamless breakpoints.
+Despite being thoroughly confused after a few hours of research, ultimately I came to the understanding that *adaptive* design meant a site was to be built for a set predetermined screen resolutions or breakpoints. *Responsive* design, on the other hand, meant the site would cover all possible screen resolutions, with seamless breakpoints.

-The problem I found with that particular project was that I was handed three designs, at three breakpoints (1152px, 768px, 480px), but the layouts changed so much that it was clear my *responsive* project was in fact designed to be *adaptive*.
-Ultimately I was left to fill in the middle ground and learned a lot as I struggled to extrapolate the design and make the transition between resolutions appear seamless.
+The problem I found with that particular project was that I was handed three designs, at three breakpoints (1152px, 768px, 480px), but the layouts changed so much that it was clear my *responsive* project was in fact destined to be *adaptive*.
+Hell bent on meeting the *true* responsive definition, I was left to fill in the middle ground and learned a lot as I struggled to extrapolate the design and make the transition between resolutions appear seamless.

-These days the term *responsive* has become a buzz word.
-The question in scoping conversations is always posed, *"is your site responsive?"* And a response of *yes* from an ecom director or marketing coordinator can mean just about anything from a completely fluid layout to a seperate mobile (m.dot) template.

-From a designer / developer perspective the correct rhetoric would be is your site *adaptive* or is it *responsive*?
-However, does this really cover it?
-Are all sites that are *mobile optimized* sitting within one of these two predefined camps?

-The short answer is *no*.

-After the frustration of that first project, in my mind, there were two options, a fixed width layout, or a fully responsive solution.
+After battling the frustration of that first project, I had come to the conclusion there were two options, a fixed width layout, or a fully responsive solution.
 Adaptive just felt like a dirty word to me.
 I wanted the site to move like liquid, casually filling it's container perfectly at every browser resize.
 Then I learned about timelines, cost constraints, and client interference.

 A fully responsive site usually requires a full redesign of the previous site, and last minute changes can leave you tearing your hair out in frustration as your beutiful liquid mercury terminator get's shredded to bits.
 You don't always get the option of a full redesign, and you don't always get the option of executing *your* vision completely.